hownowstephen/adventofcode/2020/README.md

 export PATH=$PATH:~/Downloads/kotlin-native-linux-1.4.21/bin
 ```

 for "A modern programming language that makes developers happier."
 I've not had any success even compiling on linux, and I don't feel happy.
-Going to move this over to the macbook I guess
+Going to move this over to the macbook I guess.

+And doing a quick `brew install kotlin` worked, so we're off to the races

+Starting with reading the file into a 2d array https://www.baeldung.com/kotlin-read-file which for whatever reason leaves off the import.
+Also looks like imports have to be at top of file

+No need to handle the data as strings though, because we're just doing pattern matching based on adjacent squares.
+Very game of life.
+Need to read the file into a list, going to use a MutableList I think https://kotlinlang.org/docs/reference/collections-overview.html

+And then need a function that does the transform, and one that does the compare https://kotlinlang.org/docs/reference/functions.html

+had to do some learning about initializing types https://stackoverflow.com/questions/45122521/how-to-create-a-fixed-size-intarray-and-initializing-the-array-later-in-kotlin but aside from that and the compare function needing fixing, nearly there

+for comparison https://discuss.kotlinlang.org/t/bytearray-comparison/1689 looks like easiest is to go non-idiomatic and use java Arrays.equals.
+Otherwise I probably would need to zip or iterate, either of which feels no better.

+Onto part two which should just be a minor-ish modification to the mapper, instead of doing the 3x3 nested for loop, going to send out feelers in all directions until we're out of bounds or hit a person